 \section{Introduction}

 Bott-Samelson-Demazure-Hansen (for short, BSDH) varieties are natural desingularizations of Schubert varieties in the flag varieties.
+They were first introduced by Raoul Bott and Hans Samelson in a differential geometric and topological context (see \cite{bott1958}).
 These were algebraically constructed by M. Demazure and H.C.
-Hansen independently by adapting a differential geometric approach from the paper of Bott and Samelson (see \cite{bott1958}, \cite{demazure1974} and \cite{hansen}).
+Hansen independently by adapting a differential geometric approach from the paper of Bott and Samelson (see \cite{demazure1974} and \cite{hansen}).
+These are also known as Bott-Samelson varieties.
+In \cite{brion}, these varieties are named as Bott-Samelson-Demazure-Hansen (BSDH) varieties when we work in the setting of algebraic geometry.
 Briefly, the BSDH varieties are iterated projective line bundles, given by factoring the Schubert variety using Bruhat decomposition.
 These varieties depend on the given expression of the Weyl group element corresponding to the Schubert variety (see for instance \cite[Page 32]{Chary1}).
 We also see in this paper some properties of these varieties which depend on the given expression.